leodemisel/project-website/index.md

 {% include kmeans_per_genre.html %}

-As we can see, the movies that are drama seem to contain most of the effects observed in the previous figures.
-The effect size of releasing a dramatic movie at the end of the year as well as at the beginning of the year is enormous.
+As we can see, dramas seem to contain most of the effects observed in the previous figures.
+The effect size of releasing a drama movie at the end of the year as well as at the beginning of the year is enormous.

-To finish this chapter, we look at the same figure with movies that are not drama.
+To finish this chapter, we look at the same figure with movies that are not dramas.
 Surprisingly, there is no effect of releasing on the last cluster.
 The only cluster that has an impact is the second one, with a negative correlation.

 {% include kmeans_clusters_notDrama.html %}